Skip to content

 Round 1: Single Skill Failure

 The single-skill call found 4 High concurrent defects, but missed Slice Pre-allocation.
-The model later acknowledged that the Performance checklist's attention had been crowded out by High findings.
-This is the starting point for the refactoring.
+The model later acknowledged that the Performance checklist's attention had been crowded out by High findings — confirming attention dilution as an architectural root cause and motivating the refactoring.

 Round 2: Multi-Agent v1 New Problems